dsathyakumar/a11y-auditor/README.md

 #### Implementation Tests :
 --------------------

-Individual tests for each of the rules implemented have been placed under tests
+Individual tests for each of the rules implemented have been placed under tests.
+The test cases are built with the help of [Mocha](http://mochajs.org) and [Chai](http://chaijs.com) for BDD style assertions.
+The tests are integrated into the workflow via Grunt.

 #### Rule Understanding: